 Why You Should Visit

-Oppenheim Woods Nature Preserve is a hidden gem of a preserve.
+Oppenheim Woods Nature Preserve, established in 2010, is a hidden gem of a preserve in Kosciusko County.
 The rolling forested hills have one of the most spectacular wildflower displays in the Midwest.
-Large-flowered trillium, celandine poppy, wood phlox, and other wildflowers compete with migratory songbirds for visitor’s attention in April and May.
+Large-flowered trillium, celandine poppy, wood phlox, and other wildflowers compete with migratory songbirds for visitors' attention in April and May.
 Come summer, lush ferns and the large trees take center stage.